Estrogen (medication): Side effects

 The most common side effects of estrogens in general include breast tenderness, breast enlargement, headache, nausea, fluid retention, and edema.
 In women, estrogens can additionally cause vaginal bleeding, vaginal discharge, and anovulation, whereas in men, estrogens can additionally cause gynecomastia (male breast development), feminization, demasculinization, sexual dysfunction (reduced libido and erectile dysfunction), hypogonadism, testicular atrophy, and infertility.

 Estrogens can or may increase the risk of uncommon or rare but potentially serious issues including endometrial hyperplasia, endometrial cancer, cardiovascular complications (e.g., blood clots, stroke, heart attack), cholestatic hepatotoxicity, gallbladder disease (e.g., gallstones), hyperprolactinemia, prolactinoma, and dementia.
 These adverse effects are moderated by the concomitant use of a progestogen, the type of progestogen used, and the dosage and route of estrogen used.

 Around half of women with epilepsy who menstruate have a lowered seizure threshold around ovulation, most likely from the heightened estrogen levels at that time.
 This results in an increased risk of seizures in these women.

+High doses of synthetic estrogens like ethinylestradiol and diethylstilbestrol can produce prominent untoward side effects like nausea, vomiting, headache, malaise, and dizziness, among others.
+Conversely, natural estrogens like estradiol and conjugated estrogens are rarely associated with such effects.
+The preceding side effects of synthetic estrogens do not appear to occur in pregnant women, who already have very high estrogen levels.
+This suggests that these effects are due to estrogenic activity.
+Synthetic estrogens have markedly stronger effects on the liver and hepatic protein synthesis than natural estrogens.
+This is related to the fact that synthetic estrogens like ethinylestradiol are much more resistant to metabolism in the liver than natural estrogens.